Last Update: March 2018

 about $25 DIY

-- Follow the link above for my post about building very low noise omnidirectional mics from inexpensive capsules.
+- Follow the link for my post about building very low noise omnidirectional mics from inexpensive capsules.

 Many recorders have great stereo mics already built-in, but external options encourage more creative mic placements and (often) less hiss too.